 Many high schools have an orientation day giving students a taste of high school life which often includes a tour around the school, information about the high school and experience in various subject classes.
-All students at Kings Langley will also visit Seven Hills High School as part of a linkages program.
+All students at Kings Langley will also visit Seven Hills High School for the Smooth Walking program as part of a linkages program.